ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/introduction-to-docker.md

 Although hypervisors and Virtual Machines offer numerous advantages, there are also some disadvantages to consider:

-1. **Performance overhead**: Running a full-fledged operating system inside a virtual machine requires additional processing overhead.
+1. **Performance overhead:** Running a full-fledged operating system inside a virtual machine requires additional processing overhead.
 This can lead to reduced performance compared to running the same operating system directly on the host hardware.

-2. **Resource limitations**: Each virtual machine requires a portion of the host system resources, such as CPU, memory, and storage.
+2. **Resource limitations:** Each virtual machine requires a portion of the host system resources, such as CPU, memory, and storage.
 This can limit the number of virtual machines that can be run simultaneously on a given hardware.

-3. **Complexity**: The setup and management of virtual machines can be more complex than managing physical machines, and may require specialized knowledge and tools.
+3. **Complexity:** The setup and management of virtual machines can be more complex than managing physical machines, and may require specialized knowledge and tools.

-4. **Licensing costs**: Each virtual machine needs a full-fledged operating system and may need a license.
+4. **Licensing costs:** Each virtual machine needs a full-fledged operating system and may need a license.
 This increases the overall cost of running an application.

 ## What are Containers?